-Henleaze Junior School pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (202; Part 3)
+CST pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2024)

-- This includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
-References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - Also including undertaking online safety checks on shortlisted candidates.
-Undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of learners.
+- This includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job. - References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), depending on the role and duties performed, including regulated and non-regulated activity. - In addition, as part of the shortlisting process CST will consider carrying out an online search as part of their due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the setting might want to explore with the applicant at interview. - All recruitment materials will include reference to CST's commitment to safeguarding and promoting the wellbeing of learners.

-1.8.2 - Use of reasonable force
+Use of reasonable force

-'Reasonable force' refers to the physical contact to restrain and control children using no more force than is needed.'
-The use of reasonable force is down to the professional judgement of the staff member concerned and will be determined by individual circumstances and the vulnerability of any child with Special Educational Needs or Disability (SEND) will be considered.

-- The use of reasonable force will be minimised through positive and proactive behaviour support and de-escalation and will follow government guidance (Use of Reasonable Force in Schools 2013; Reducing the need for restraint and restrictive intervention, 2019). - There is robust recording of any incident where positive handling or restraint has been used.
-Further review of the incident is carried out to reflect on how the incident could be avoided, this will involve the child and their family.
+- 'Reasonable force' refers to the physical contact to restrain and control children using no more force than is needed'.
+The use of reasonable force is down to the professional judgement of the staff member concerned and will be determined by individual circumstances and the vulnerability of any child with Special Educational Needs or Disability (SEND) will be taken into account. - The use of reasonable force will be minimised through positive and proactive behaviour support and de-escalation and will follow government guidance (Use of Reasonable Force in Schools 2013; Reducing the need for restraint and restrictive intervention, 2019). - There is robust recording of any incident where positive handling or restraint has been used.
+Further review of the incident is carried out to reflect on how the incident could be avoided.
+This will involve the child and their family.

-The process around how the setting manages concerns where a professional may pose a risk to learners and our response to low level concerns can be accessed in section 2.8 Allegations of abuse made against professionals.
+The process around how the setting manages concerns where a professional may pose a risk to learners and our response to low level concerns can be accessed in section 2.8 Allegations of abuse made against professionals